TobyMosque/app-extension-qdatetimepicker/README.md

 QDatetimePicker (quasar-app-extension-qdatetimepicker)
 ===

-QDatetimePicker is an `UI App Extension` for [Quasar Framework v1](https://v1.quasar-framework.org/).
+QDatetimePicker is a `UI App Extension` for [Quasar Framework v1](https://v1.quasar-framework.org/).
 It will not work with legacy versions of Quasar Framework.

-This work is currently in `alpha` and there are expected changes while things get worked out.
+This work is currently in `beta` and minor changes may still happen.
 Your help with testing is greatly appreciated.

 # Notes
-`v1.0.0-alpha.21` - SSR hydration - don't forget to tun `quasar upgrade` (`@quasar/app v1.0.0-beta.17` is required).
+Minimum required version is Quasar 1.0.0.

 # Installation
 To add this App Extension to your Quasar application, run the following (in your Quasar app folder):